-ETI's Regulatory Affairs, Public Affairs, Customer Service and other customer facing teams are staffed and trained to communicate with the Commission, the Texas Division of Emergency Management, the Office of Public Utility Counsel, local and state officials, local emergency operations centers, and customers, including critical load customers.
-When conditions warrant, the ETI Regulatory Affairs and Public Affairs teams will proactively contact the appropriate Commission staff or Commissioners to keep them informed before, during, and after an event.
-Information provided will include, but not limited to, the number of customers affected, the estimated time of restoration, and any significant operational or resource issues.
-Additionally, ETI personnel may be contacted by the Commission at the listed numbers and emails in See section II.B. of ETI's EOP as needed.
+ETI's Regulatory Affairs, Public Affairs, Customer Service, and other customer facing teams are staffed and trained to communicate with the Commission, the Texas Division of Emergency Management, the Office of Public Utility Counsel, local and state officials, local emergency operations centers, and customers, including critical load customers.
+When weather, wildfire, or other event conditions warrant, the ETI Regulatory Affairs and Public Affairs teams will proactively contact the appropriate Commission staff or Commissioners to keep them informed before, during, and after an event.
+Information provided will include, but is not limited to, the number of customers affected, the estimated time of restoration, and any significant operational or resource issues.
+Additionally, in the event of a Public Safety Power Shutoff ("PSPS") as described in section IV.A.4.c of this EOP, ETI will proactively communicate with regulators, local and state officials, and impacted customers.
+ETI personnel may be contacted by the Commission at the listed numbers and emails.
+See section II.B. of ETI's EOP as needed.